AzJRC/log_ingestion_pipeline_gso/gso/docs/GSO_DEMO.md

 - Windows Server 2019 (Domain Controller, DC)
 - Windows 10 Pro (Workstation, WS)
-- Windows 10 Pro (Windows Event Collector, WEC)
+- Windows 10 Pro (Optional Windows Event Collector, WEC; WS otherwise)
-- Optionally, an OPNSense Firewall (Gateway, GW)
+- Optionally, an OPNSense Firewall (Optional Gateway, GW)

 Additionally, you can create another VM for Kali Linux or just use your host/physical computer for that matter.